Quicksand (1950 film): Production

 Rooney co-financed Quicksand with Peter Lorre, but their shares of the profits were reportedly left unpaid by a third partner.
 Most of the film was shot on location in Santa Monica, California, with exterior scenes at the old Santa Monica Pier.
 Jazz cornetist Red Nichols with His Five Pennies group are seen and heard in a nightclub scene.

-Peter Lorre's fellow actors in Quicksand were impressed with his performances on the set.
+Peter Lorre's fellow actors in Quicksand were impressed with his performance on the set.
 Commenting on the film in a later interview, Jeanne Cagney observed the following about Lorre: "He did it with all his might.
 Even though the picture was not a top drawer film he still approached it as if it were the 'A' picture of all 'A' pictures."

-The composer of the musical score for Quicksand, Russian-born Louis Gruenberg, was a great lover of American jazz and a close friend of the renowned Austrian composer Arnold Schoenberg.
-When hired to work on the film, both Gruenberg and director Irving Pichel were already under congressional investigation by the House Un-American Activities Committee (HUAC) as its searched to identify and expose Communists and any of their sympathizers in the movie industry, labor unions, journalism, and in many other areas of American society.
-Rooney and Lorre, by financing the production of Quicksand themselves, had the power to give their beleaguered colleagues much-needed opportunities to be employed and to share their creative talents.
-Despite Rooney and Lorre's efforts to help the composer and director, Gruenberg and Pichel soon vanished from Hollywood.